Advertiser Disclosure

 Lost ticket fee: Applicable parking fee plus a $5 charge

-BOS offers priority parking spaces to clean-air vehicles running on alternative fuel and also has electric vehicle parking spaces within each parking garage.
+BOS offers priority parking for clean-air vehicles powered by alternative fuels and has electric-vehicle parking spaces in each parking garage.

 BOS has a cell phone waiting lot located a 5-minute drive from the terminals for friends or family waiting to pick up passengers.
 The parking lot is free to use for 30 minutes, but vehicles must not be left unattended.
 The lot is located at the intersection of Hotel Drive and Service Road.